-4.2.15 First, the Assessment Group calculated ICERs (cost per QALY gained for alendronate compared with no treatment) without identification costs for all combinations of age, T-score and number of independent clinical risk factors for fracture.
-The cost per QALY gained, compared with no treatment, became more favourable with increasing age and number of independent clinical risk factors, and decreasing T-score (that is, with increasing annual absolute risk of fracture).
+- 4.2.16 First, the Assessment Group calculated ICERs (cost per QALY gained for alendronate compared with no treatment) without identification costs for all combinations of age, T-score and number of independent clinical risk factors for fracture.
+The cost per QALY gained, compared with no treatment, became more favourable with increasing age and number of independent clinical risk factors, and decreasing T-score (that is, with increasing annual absolute risk of fracture). - 4.2.17 Then, the Assessment Group presented the results of the economic analyses in the form of identification and treatment strategies (based on age, T-score and number of independent clinical risk factors for fracture) that resulted in an ICER of £30,000 or less (cost per QALY gained compared with no treatment).
+The analyses shown below included the following assumptions: persistence at 5 years set to 50%; the efficacy of bisphosphonates on fracture risks associated with factors other than age, BMD and prior fracture status set to 50% of that observed for the total population in the trials (with a consequent upward adjustment of the RR associated with age, BMD and prior fracture); costs set to health resource group values including home-help costs; utility multiplier associated with vertebral fracture set to 0.792 in the first year of fracture and 0.909 in subsequent years (as for hip fracture);

-- 4.2.16 Then, the Assessment Group presented the results of the economic analyses in the form of identification and treatment strategies (based on age, T-score and number of independent clinical risk factors for fracture) that resulted in an ICER of £20,000 or less (cost per QALY gained compared with no treatment).
-The analyses shown below included the following assumptions: persistence at 5 years set to 50%; the efficacy of bisphosphonates on fracture risks associated with factors other than age, BMD and prior fracture status set to 50% of that observed for the total population in the trials (with a consequent upward adjustment of the RR associated with age, BMD and prior fracture); costs set to health resource group values including home-help costs; utility multiplier associated with vertebral fracture set to 0.792 in the first year of fracture and 0.909 in subsequent years (as for hip fracture); costs of bisphosphonate-related gastrointestinal symptoms incurred over 5 years; utility multiplier associated with bisphosphonaterelated gastrointestinal symptoms set to 0.91 (included utility losses for non-compliant patients); and alendronate at a cost of £53.56 or £108.20 per year. - 4.2.17 For alendronate priced at £53.56 per year (once-weekly treatment), and when assuming that 24% of women in the first treatment month and 3.5% of women thereafter experienced bisphosphonate-related side effects, the model produced the following results: - A strategy of risk assessment, DXA scanning and treatment with alendronate in women younger than 65 years resulted in an ICER of more than £20,000 per QALY gained. - A strategy of risk assessment, DXA scanning and treatment with alendronate in women who are confirmed to have osteoporosis (that is, a T-score of -2.5 SD or below) resulted in an ICER of less than £20,000 per QALY gained for all women aged 70 years or older, and for women aged 65-69 years who have an independent clinical risk factor for fracture.
+costs of bisphosphonate-related gastrointestinal symptoms incurred over 5 years; utility multiplier associated with bisphosphonaterelated gastrointestinal symptoms set to 0.91 (included utility losses for non-compliant patients); and alendronate at a cost of £53.56 or £108.20 per year.

-- 4.2.18 In a sensitivity analysis for alendronate priced at £53.56 per year (with other assumptions as in sections 4.2.16 and 4.2.17), acid-suppressive medication was assumed to affect fracture risk.
-The data inputs for this were taken from one GPRD study (see section 4.1.35) and represent the midpoint values pooled for patients using acid-suppressive medication.
-This sensitivity analysis produced the following results: - A strategy of risk assessment, DXA scanning and treatment with alendronate in women younger than 70 years resulted in an ICER of more than £20,000 per QALY gained. - A strategy of risk assessment, DXA scanning and treatment with alendronate in women who are confirmed to have osteoporosis (that is, a T-score of -2.5 SD or below) resulted in an ICER of less than £20,000 per QALY gained for all women aged 70 years or older.
+- 4.2.18 For alendronate priced at £53.56 per year (once-weekly treatment), and when assuming that 24% of women in the first treatment month and 3.5% of women thereafter experienced bisphosphonate-related side effects, the model produced the following results: - A strategy of risk assessment, DXA scanning and treatment with alendronate resulted in an ICER of less than £30,000 per QALY gained for all women aged 55 years or older with confirmed osteoporosis (that is, a T-score of -2.5 SD), and for postmenopausal women aged 50-54 years with confirmed osteoporosis and two independent clinical risk factors for fracture. - 4.2.19 In a sensitivity analysis for alendronate priced at £53.56 per year (with other assumptions as in section 4.2.17 and 4.2.18), acid-suppressive medication was assumed to affect fracture risk.
+The data inputs for this were taken from one GPRD study (see section 4.1.41) and represent the midpoint values pooled for patients using acid-suppressive medication.
+This sensitivity analysis produced the following results: - A strategy of risk assessment, DXA scanning and treatment with alendronate in women younger than 55 years resulted in an ICER of more than £30,000 per QALY gained. - A strategy of risk assessment, DXA scanning and treatment with alendronate resulted in an ICER of less than £30,000 per QALY gained for all women aged 65 years or older with confirmed osteoporosis (that is, a T-score of -2.5 SD or below), for postmenopausal women aged 60-64 years with confirmed osteoporosis and one independent clinical risk factor for fracture, and postmenopausal women aged 55-59 years with confirmed osteoporosis and two independent clinical risk factors for fracture.